 Simply put, levels of understanding show the progression of learning and are often labeled with a level 1, 2, 3, or 4.

-How I Use Levels of Understanding in Math:
+How to Use Levels of Understanding in Your Classroom (Especially in Math!):

 At the beginning of a math unit, I always start by referring to my levels of understanding posters.
 I have them displayed above my bulletin board.